Redwolfgamess/FF-TTS-Overdrive/README.md

 Download the latest release in the released page on the right

-Steps to Use:
-Run the ODTool.exe file to open
-If you use it occasionally I reccomend pinning to your task bar
+Download and run the setup.exe file to install the tool as an app to your system

 If you have any questions or feedback join the discord server Join the discord server if you have any questions https://discord.gg/CkcCmx2WST